DONKEY.BAS: Development

-When IBM was developing its personal computer in the late 1970s and early 1980, it contracted Microsoft to develop an operating system and a version of the BASIC programming language to release with the new computer.
-The operating system was released as IBM PC DOS when included with IBM PCs and MS-DOS when sold separately by Microsoft.
+When IBM was developing its personal computer in the late 1970s and early 1980s, it contracted Microsoft to develop an operating system and a version of the BASIC programming language to release with the new computer.
+The operating system was released as IBM PC DOS when included with IBM PCs and as MS-DOS when sold separately by Microsoft.
 Both included versions of Microsoft BASIC.

 DONKEY.BAS was written by Bill Gates and Neil Konzen to demonstrate the IBM PC and the BASIC programming language's capability to produce interactive programs with color graphics and sound.
 The game continues to generate interest, in part because of the involvement of Gates at a time when Microsoft was relatively small and only six years old.
 According to a speech delivered by Gates in 2001:

-Apple's Andy Hertzfeld mentioned the game in a description of the Macintosh team's reaction to the 1981 IBM PC purchased for them by Steve Jobs "to dissect and evaluate," noting that the new computer shipped with "some games written in BASIC that were especially embarrassing:"
+Apple's Andy Hertzfeld mentioned the game in a description of the Macintosh team's reaction to the 1981 IBM PC purchased for them by Steve Jobs "to dissect and evaluate", noting that the new computer shipped with "some games written in BASIC that were especially embarrassing", and describing DONKEY.BAS as having "(a) concept (...) [that] was as bad as the crude graphics that it used" :

 The first version of DONKEY.BAS was released in 1981, followed by version 1.10 in 1982.
 The operating systems with which the game was first distributed still work on modern computers with compatible BIOS and 5.25-inch floppy drives; however, IBM BASICA which ran the program under PC DOS 1.x requires ROM-based IBM Cassette BASIC, which modern computers do not have.
 The source code is still available.
 The game may be played with the GW-BASIC (original code) or QBasic (adapted code) interpreters or in compiled form (see "external links" below).

 Legacy

 As a programming example for the new .NET platform and Visual Basic .NET programming language, in 2001 Microsoft developed a game called Donkey .NET in homage to DONKEY.BAS.
 It is a three-dimensional driving game in which the aim is to hit donkeys.
 The game demonstrates to programmers how a Visual Basic .NET application can be structured and how to use various features of the .NET platform.

-iPhone and iPad

-There is also a recreation of DONKEY.BAS for Apple's iOS.
-The app named DONKEY.BAS is compatible with iPhone, iPad and iPod Touch.
-Unlike the original game, the iOS game ends when the player hits the donkey 5 times.
-The game is more challenging as the downward speed of the donkey increases as the player wins more points.
-The app was released in the iTunes App Store on January 27, 2012.
+A version was also included as part of Google's wwwBASIC browser based interpreter.